MetaMask/metamask-android-sdk/README.md

 }

 ```
 And then sync your project with the gradle settings.
 Once the syncing has completed, you can now start using the library by first importing it.

+<b>Please note that this SDK requires MetaMask Mobile version 7.6.0 or higher</b>.

 ### 2. Import the SDK
 ```